wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 * Confirm that the **WxM widgets are visible on Agent Desktop.**

-## Part 4: Configure Feedback node in Flow
+## Part 4: Configure Feedback node in Flow -- Don't change the logic of the flow!

 * **We have created the Flow and configured the Feedback node for you.**

 * Login in the Tenant Portal, navigate to Routing Strategies and open the **`WxM_Feedback_Flow`** to see how the Flow Diagram is buit.
+> Do not change the logic of the flow, since the pod is shared with all partners

 * You can also **see the video and the Configure Feedback Node section** to know the configuration steps needed.